RWDC Industries is a new startup hoping to become a bioplastics giant in Athens, Ga. – TechCrunch

 The two men met through mutual connections as Carraway sought new opportunities to pursue his longtime vision of commercializing bioplastics.
 The serial entrepreneur had just stepped away from his work with Meredian Holdings Group and its subsidiary, Danimer Scientific — companies that sprung from work Carraway started at his kitchen table with his wife back in 2004, he said.

-In 2019, bioplastics represented a $95 million opportunity according to a report in Market Data Forecast, but the small size of the current market belies how big the opportunity can be, according to Carraway.
+In 2019, bioplastics represented a $95 million opportunity, according to a report in Market Data Forecast, but the small size of the current market belies how big the opportunity can be, according to Carraway.

 Several of those companies failed.
 Perhaps the most successful of the early high-flyers was Metabolix, which had a public offering before the financial crisis hit in 2008.
 That company sold its bioplastics division to CJ CheilJedang for roughly $10 million and pivoted to crop science.